 In his Budget Mr Osborne also announced that the existing nil-rate band would be frozen at £325,000 at least until 2020/21, while the main residence nil-rate band would rise by £25,000 each year, to reach £175,000 in 2020/21.
 As with the existing nil-rate band, any unused fraction of the main residence nil-rate band may be transferred to a surviving spouse or civil partner.
 The Budget report noted that, given this, “the effective inheritance tax threshold will rise to £1m in 2020/21.”

-HMRC, Statistics: Numbers of taxpayers and registered traders, December 2017; ONS, Vital Statistics: Population and Health Reference Tables, November 2017 (figure for calendar 2016).
-For details of the percentage share in earlier years see, HMRC, Inheritance Tax Statistics 2014/15, July 2017 p7 (Figure 2).
+HMRC, Statistics: Numbers of taxpayers and registered traders, May 2019; ONS, Vital Statistics: Population and Health Reference Tables, November 2018.

 Budget 2011, HC 836 March 2011 para 2.58